GiacomoPorpiglia/Attention-Translator/README.md

 # English-to-French Neural Machine Translation

-A PyTorch implementation of a Transformer-based neural machine translation model for English-to-French translation.
+A PyTorch implementation of a Transformer-based translation model for English-to-French translation.
 This project implements the classic encoder-decoder architecture with attention mechanisms from scratch, inspired form the famous paper "Attention Is All You Need".

 ## 📋 Requirements